mysterymath/lcc6502/README.md

 ### [Specification](Specification.md)

 The specification of the compiler is provided here.
+WIP.
 These are a set of user-visible properties, such that given the domain characteristics, if the compiler holds them, the requirements are met.